 Southwest of the Frank Creek fan-delta, acoustic reflectors along transect E show a decline in reflectance and a decrease in layer thickness to < 1 m.
-Acoustic masking from course grained sediment occurs at depths of 2-4 m along the south margin (Fig. 7).
-Total sediment thickness of finer, well acoustically layered, material along the north bench is significant approaching m.
+Acoustic masking from course grained sediment occurs at depths of 2-4 m along the south margin (Fig. 3, E).
+Total sediment thickness of finer, well acoustically layered, material along the north bench is significant approaching 10 m.
 The sedimentary environment southwest of the Frank Creek delta is comparably different to transects northeast of the delta.
-The profile suggests that much of the suspended sediment transported from the upper lake does not make it past the shallow lake depths (< 20 m) of the sill at the Frank Creek fan-delta with the exception of the northern most part of the transect.
+The profile suggests that much of the suspended sediment transported from the upper lake does not make it past the shallow lake depths (< 20 m) of the sill at the Frank Creek fan-delta apart from the northern most part of the transect.
 So, coarser sediment from the Frank Creek fan-delta dominates the south side of the transect and fine sediment deposition is restricted, or forced, to the north side.
-Coriolis effects may enhance this.
+The coriolis effect may enhance this as suspended sediments are deflected to the right as they enter Cariboo Lake from Frank Creek.

-Similar to the Frank Creek fan-delta, the very shallow sill of less than 2 m opposite the Keithley Creek fan-delta significantly reduces connectivity to the main Cariboo Lake basin.
+Similar to the Frank Creek fan-delta, the very shallow sill of less than 2 m opposite the Keithley Creek prograding fan-delta significantly reduces sediment connectivity to the main Cariboo Lake basin.
 (Fig. 1).
-Transect F, located close to the centre of the Keithley Creek sub-basin shows a maximum observable sediment thickness of 4 m concentrated in the basin thalway (Fig. 8).
-Below this there is acoustic masking by coarser grained sediment originating from Keithly Creek.
+Transect F, located close to the centre of the Keithley Creek sub-basin shows a maximum observable sediment thickness of 4 m concentrated in the basin thalweg (Fig. 8).
+Below this there is acoustic masking by coarser grained sediment.
 The acoustic reflectors within the top 4 m of transect F are acoustically penetrable, well layered and are conformable to the basin morphology.
-Reflectors are of higher amplitude compared to those in transect E and thicker at 1-2 m. faction sediments deposited either by the finest fraction of suspended sediment from the main Cariboo Lake or finer sediments derived from Keithley Creek.
+These reflectors are of higher amplitude compared to those in transect E and are thicker at 1-2 m.
+This suggests that significant amounts coarse-grained sediments are found in this part of the lake, likely originating from the high energy Keithley Creek drainage basin.
+While fine faction sediments from the main Cariboo Lake are expected to make up a small percentage as transport is limited by the Keithley Creek fan-delta.

 Spatial Trends